-A successful trial on a deceased dog warranted celebration from the group.
-However, that was short-lived when they were shut down by the university for going off their original research.
-In an effort to quickly replicate their experiments, in hopes they don’t lose credit for their discovery, they break into their lab.
-There Zoe is killed while rushing to finish the experiment.
+A successful trial on a dead dog warranted celebration from the group.
+However, that was short-lived when they were shut down by the University for going off their original research.
+In an effort to quickly replicate their experiments, in hopes they don’t lose credit for their discovery, they break into the lab.
+While rushing to finish the experiment, Zoe is killed in a lab accident.
 Her grief-stricken fiancé franticly injects her with the serum in hopes it will bring her back – and it does.

 After that, the movie loses me.
 Zoe comes back and seems “normal” at first, aside from saying she was in Hell for years.
-Her fiancé doesn’t believe her, but Zoe insists that she was trapped in a reoccurring nightmare.
+Her fiancé doesn’t believe her, but Zoe insists that she was trapped inside a reoccurring nightmare.
 She starts to exhibit signs of telepathy and telekinesis.
-She can hear her friends whispering from afar that something is wrong with her, which only upsets her.
-She begins to kill everyone one by one, using her telekinetic powers.
+She can hear her friends whispering that something is wrong with her, which only upsets her further.
+So one-by-one, she begins to kill everyone using her telekinetic powers.

-You see, Zoe’s Hell was her reliving the moment her apartment burned down as a child.
+Even more confusing, Zoe’s Hell was her reliving the moment her apartment burned down as a child.
 She watched her neighbors die and it’s revealed she had lit the match that started it.
-She was just a child, but apparently that warrants going to Hell.
+She was just a child, but apparently that was the reason she went to Hell.
 Was it Hell that made her crazy or the serum?
 When bringing her friends and fiancé back, will they become monsters too?
-Wouldn’t they all need to go to Hell and would they all be deserving of Hell?
+Wouldn’t they all need to go to Hell?
+Would they all be deserving of Hell?

-The film cuts off right as her fiancé takes his first breath, so the audience really gets no closure.
-No answers.
-If the second half of the film was more developed, this film could have been a pretty decent horror/sci-fi flick.
-But with so many holes and things unanswered, it’s a forgettable film.
+The film cuts off right as her fiancé takes his first breath, so the audience really gets no closure or any answers.
+If the second half of the film was more developed, this film could have been a pretty decent horror/sci-fi flick, but with so many holes and things unanswered, it’s a forgettable film.